 Our ability to compete and succeed in the highly competitive biopharmaceutical industry and in the disease states in which we market and sell products depends largely upon our ability to attract, recognize and retain highly skilled technical, scientific, manufacturing, management, regulatory, compliance and selling and marketing personnel.
 Each of our executive officers and all of our employees are employed "at will," meaning we or each officer or employee may terminate the employment relationship at any time.
-We face intense competitive benefits and compensation practices in our industry, and in recent years, new competition as employees are increasingly able to work remotely.
-Government vaccine or masking mandates, testing protocols, or other restrictions that apply to us may have an impact on employee performance, retention and recruitment, particularly for those employees who perform essential tasks in our laboratories and manufacturing facilities and cannot perform their jobs remotely.
+We face intense competition for employees, due, among many factors, to the geographic locations in which we operate and the competitive benefits and compensation practices in our industry, and in recent years, new competition as employees are increasingly able to work remotely.
 The loss of key personnel due to any of these factors or our inability to hire and retain personnel who have technical, scientific, manufacturing, management, regulatory, compliance or commercial backgrounds could materially adversely impact our business, including the achievement of our manufacturing, research and development, commercial, financial and other operational and strategic business objectives.